How to Budget: A Step-by-Step Guide That You Can Stick to

 Key words there: If you’re still doing it.

-You’re likely to fall off during the process of learning budgeting in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up.
+You’re likely to fall off during the process of learning budgeting in one of these two ways: You set restrictions for yourself but fail to meet them, or you forget to keep up with your budgeting method and give up on saving money.
 You only really need the parts of a budget method that serve you and your plans for the future.

 Desiree Stennett (@desi_stennett) is a former staff writer at The Penny Hoarder.
 Senior writer Nicole Dow, former staff writer Lisa Rowan and freelancer Kevin Mack contributed to this post.